KEHRA

 KEHRA naturally fits sports branding.
 Designers can use it for jersey numbers, team identities, and competition graphics.

-However, its application goes far beyond sports.
-The structured geometry also works well in technology branding and premium lifestyle design.
+However, its application extends far beyond sports.
+The structured geometry also performs well in technology branding and premium lifestyle design.

 For example, the rhythmic parallel strokes create a subtle visual vibration.
 This effect attracts attention in fast environments such as broadcast graphics, esports overlays, and motion design.